Eldrick19/hubot-temp-converter/README.md

 # hubot-temperature-converter
-A hubot script that converts Celsius to Farenheight and vice versa when called.
+A hubot script that converts Celsius to Farenheight and vis versa when called.